 This is a great example of the benefit of trying something new.
 It shows that even though print marketing has been around for hundreds of years in one form or another, there’s always a new approach you can try to impress your audience.

 This leaflet, by Raewyn Brandon for WWF, is perfectly designed to highlight the startling problems we face due to climate change.

-It grabs your attention even when it’s folded, then as you unfold it and the statistics become clear, you’ve invested time in the leaflet.
+It grabs your attention even when it’s folded.
+Then as you unfold it and the statistics become clear, you’ve invested time in the leaflet.

 The bold typeface and clear messaging mean that this leaves the reader a whole lot more likely to remember the message.

-WWF chose to let the typography and size of their message do the attention-grabbing, UNICEF played around with our emotions through imagery and juxtaposition, whereas Volkswagen provided their readers with a puzzle-like leaflets which unfolded into something informative and persuasive.
+WWF chose to let the typography and size of their message do the attention-grabbing.
+UNICEF played around with our emotions through imagery and juxtaposition.
+Hope City Church intrigued us with their unique layout whereas Sheffield City Region provided their readers with an interactive experience which also offered something informative.